rule

 Text 40

-For the person distressed by the fire of the various forms of misery who desires to cross over the hard to overcome ocean of material existence, there is no other boat apart from the rendering of service to the personal taste for the narrations of the pastimes of the Fortunate One, the Supreme Personality.
+For a person distressed by the fire of the different miseries of life and the desires to cross the hard to overcome ocean of material existence, there is no boat but the one of being devoted with a taste for the narrations of the pastimes of the Fortunate One, the Supreme Personality.

 Text 41